Ihsoj-Mahos/SoC-Soham_Joshi/README.md

-I was a part of the project CNN-lytical under the mentorship of Akshat Kumar, Vaibhav Raj, AShwin Ramachandran.
+I was a part of the project CNN-lytical under the mentorship of Akshat Kumar, Vaibhav Raj, Ashwin Ramachandran.

 In this repo, I am including :
 1. Programming Assignments